juanfernandes/juanfernandes-uk/src/notes/monthly-notes-december-2023.md

 date: 2024-02-10T00:00:00Z
 tags:
   - monthly-notes
-  - notes
-shareLink: ""
 ---
-<p class="lead">I planned on doing lots of work on the new version of this website over the Christmas holidays, but then I bought loads of beers instead.
-Had a great Christmas and went to Nottingham for a hip hop concert.</p>
+I planned on doing lots of work on the new version of this website over the Christmas holidays, but then I bought loads of beers instead.
+Had a great Christmas and went to Nottingham for a hip hop concert.{.lead}

 ## Work
 - The front end team is now the UX Design team, and we are now part of the product team.
 We had a product team get together in one of our London offices.
 It was great to meet my new boss, the head of UX, and also meet a load of people I've only met via Zoom.